Ducati Panigale V2 0-60 mph 3.09 seconds

 Today we have a 955 cc L2 motorcycle making a claimed 155 horsepower but is the softer option to the 200 horsepower plus V4.

-The 748 all the way up to the 899 series have never been about power and have mostly always been compared to 600s Supersports and the one remaining 750 that is the legendary GSX-R750.
+These machines have mostly always been compared to 600s Supersports motorcycles as well as the one remaining 750 – that is the legendary Suzuki GSX-R750.

-The MV Agusta F3 series also occupy this ‘Supersport’ class that used to be solidly defined by an almost hard 600 cc cap for four-cylinder motorcycle and 749 cc twin cylinder and 675 cc for three cylinders, but the class has become murky and less defined with the Ninja 636, F3 675/800 and the 748s evolution into the 848, 899 and 959 really confusing the class.
+This ‘Supersport’ class used to be solidly defined by an almost hard 600 cc cap for four-cylinder motorcycle and 749 cc twin cylinder and 675 cc for three cylinder motorcycles.

-The V2 despite being 955 cc and making a claimed 155 horsepower is still compared to 600 cc motorcycles despite the V2 being every bit a superbike in the traditional sense.
-Of course, in a sea of 200 plus horsepower 1000s and 1100s it is kind of outgunned in pure numbers terms.
+Of course, in a sea of 200 plus horsepower 1000s and 1100s, the Ducati Panigale V2 is kind of outgunned in pure numbers terms.

 But how does it perform?